Downtown Tulsa

-Downtown Tulsa is an area of approximately 1.4 sqmi surrounded by an inner-dispersal loop created by Interstate 244, US 64 and US 75.
+Downtown Tulsa is an area of approximately 1.4 sqmi surrounded by an inner-dispersal loop (IDL) created by Interstate 244, US 64, US 75, Highway 51, and US 412.
 The area serves as Tulsa's financial and business district; it is the focus of a large initiative to draw tourism, which includes plans to capitalize on the area's historic architecture.
 Much of Tulsa's convention space is located in downtown, such as the Tulsa Performing Arts Center and the Arvest Convention Center, as well as the BOK Center.
 Prominent downtown sub-districts include the Blue Dome District, the Tulsa Arts District, and the Greenwood Historical District, which includes the site of ONEOK Field, a baseball stadium for the Tulsa Drillers opened in 2010.
 The Tulsa World and This Land Press have their headquarters in Downtown Tulsa.

 In 2010, the estimated population of downtown is 4,000.
 The daytime population is estimated to be 36,000.

 Downtown districts

 Tulsa includes many structures built during the Oil Boom in the 1920s and 1930s, including Art Deco buildings such as the Mid-Continent Tower, Boston Avenue Methodist Church, and the Exchange Bank Building (today known as the 320 South Boston Building).
-Oilman Waite Phillips, left a significant architectural impact on downtown Tulsa through the Philtower and Philcade buildings.
+Oilman Waite Phillips left a significant architectural impact on downtown Tulsa through the Philtower and Philcade buildings.
 Other notable Tulsa buildings include the Atlas Life Building, Holy Family Cathedral, Holy Trinity Greek Orthodox Church, and the Mayo Hotel, the former of which once served as home to J. Paul Getty.
 Known for a time as "Terra Cotta City", Tulsa hosted the International Sixth Congress on Art Deco in 2001.

 Downtown Tulsa is in the northwest quadrant of the city and is ringed by an expressway system called the inner dispersal loop.
 Downtown's buildings include many large office towers.
 At 667 ft, the BOK Tower (formerly One Williams Center) was the tallest building in any of the 5 "plains states" (Oklahoma, Kansas, Nebraska, North Dakota and South Dakota) until the Devon Tower in Oklahoma City was completed in 2012.
 The BOK Tower was designed in 1975 by Minoru Yamasaki & Associates, the same architect who designed the World Trade Center in New York City.

 The Tulsa Performing Arts Center occupies a half city block in Tulsa's historical downtown.
 The PAC is also the design of Minoru Yamasaki.
 It houses five theatres and a reception hall.
 More than a quarter of a million people visit the Center each year to attend a performance from one of Tulsa's seven acclaimed musical and dramatic companies including the Tulsa Ballet, Tulsa Symphony Orchestra, Tulsa Opera, and a variety of symphonic groups.
 The PAC hosts a multitude of cultural events through the fall, winter and spring.

 In 2005 the City of Tulsa broke ground on a 19,199 seat regional events center designed by architect César Pelli.
 The arena was named the BOK Center (or Bank of Oklahoma Center) and opened on August 30, 2008.